-The outcome of currently ongoing and future examinations of our income tax returns by the IRS could have an adverse effect on our results of operations.
+The outcome of future examinations of our income tax returns could have an adverse effect on our results of operations.

-We are subject to examination of our income tax returns by the IRS and other tax authorities for fiscal 2011 and later.
-We are currently under IRS audit for fiscal 2011 and fiscal 2012.
-We are subject to certain income tax examinations in foreign jurisdictions for fiscal 2008 and later.
+We are subject to examination of our income tax returns by the U.S. Internal Revenue Service (IRS) and other tax authorities for fiscal 2005 and later.
+We are subject to certain income tax examinations in non-U.S. jurisdictions for fiscal 2007 and later.
 We regularly assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 There can be no assurance that the outcomes from these continuing examinations will not have an adverse effect on our future operating results.